 If your mark is already registered with another entity, your registration will be rejected.
 You may want to proceed with a lawyer in this case.

 Online registration costs between $275 and $325.
 It requires information about the categories of goods and services associated with the trademark, the date of its first use in commerce, and whether there's a design component for the trademark.

 You should receive a status for your application within six months of filing, based on the information on the U.S. Patent and Trademark Office site.

 If you need help with the U.S. trademarks registration, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.